The Ankle Overview

 - Injuries to the Talus and Heel Bones

-In reality, the majority of Ankle conditions will be rated on limitation of motion since that is the most common symptom of these conditions that results in a measurable disability, but other rating options exist to rate the Ankle conditions that cause other forms of disability.
+In reality, the majority of Ankle conditions will be rated on limitation of motion since that is the most common symptom of these conditions that results in a measurable disability, but other rating options exist to rate the conditions that cause other forms of disability.

 If a condition is not directly listed, it is rated under the code that best describes it or its dominant symptom (hint: the majority will be rated as limitation of motion).
 See the Ankle Condition Ratings page.